eclipse-threadx/getting-started/Renesas/Synergy/readme.md

 <h1>Getting started with the Renesas Synergy Platform</h1>

 Renesas provides commercially qualified software developed and optimized for the [Synergy Platform](https://www.renesas.com/products/synergy.html) with no additional fees or royalties.
-The Synergy Software Package (SSP) integrates all the functionality needed to build IoT applications including Microsoft’s Azure RTOS, Application Frameworks, Libraries, HAL drivers, and Board Support Packages for the Synergy kits.
+The Synergy Software Package (SSP) integrates all the functionality needed to build IoT applications including Eclipse ThreadX, Application Frameworks, Libraries, HAL drivers, and Board Support Packages for the Synergy kits.

 Visit the [Synergy Software](https://www.renesas.com/products/synergy/software.html) website to get started with Azure RTOS and the Synergy Platform.